 Nonprofits have grown faster than government and faster than the business sector over the last generation, even during boom periods.

 The figures charted here actually underestimate the fraction of American manpower that goes into charitable work—because they show only paid employment, while volunteers carry out a large share of the labor poured into these groups.
-Various calculations of the cash value of donated labor suggest that at least an additional 50 percent of output by charities takes place invisibly because it is produced by volunteering.
+Various calculations of the cash value of donated labor suggest that at least an additional 50 percent of output by charities takes place invisibly because it is produced by volunteers.
 You’ll find more statistics on American volunteering in Graphs 8 and 9.

 Output of Nonprofit Sector

 Charitable activity is becoming a bigger and bigger part of America’s total economy.
 For perspective, consider that annual U.S. defense spending totals 4.5 percent of GDP.
 The nonprofit sector surpassed the vaunted “military-industrial complex” in economic scope way back in 1993.

 Our charitable world is actually even bigger than this graph indicates, because its output is underestimated in several ways.
 The official annual statistics ignore the fact that about a third of the charitable workforce is unpaid (volunteers), and therefore invisible to the tabulators of economic activity.
 Also, the unusual definition of the nonprofit sector that is employed by the U.S. Bureau of Economic Analysis results in many charities that are officially registered with the IRS getting their annual output counted as part of the business sector, rather than as charitable activity.

 Nonetheless, even the partial measure graphed here makes clear that philanthropic work has become a big part of our national output.